LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>8</sup> Who [is] this King of glory?
 The LORD strong and mighty, the LORD mighty in battle.
 <sup>9</sup> Lift up your heads, O ye gates; even lift [them] up, ye everlasting doors; and the King of glory shall come in.
 <sup>10</sup> Who is this King of glory?
 The LORD of hosts, he [is] the King of glory.
 Selah.

 ## Chapter 25

+> _[A Psalm] of David._

-<sup>1</sup> «[A Psalm] of David.» Unto thee, O LORD, do I lift up my soul.
+<sup>1</sup> Unto thee, O LORD, do I lift up my soul.
 <sup>2</sup> O my God, I trust in thee: let me not be ashamed, let not mine enemies triumph over me.
 <sup>3</sup> Yea, let none that wait on thee be ashamed: let them be ashamed which transgress without cause.
 <sup>4</sup> Shew me thy ways, O LORD; teach me thy paths.
 <sup>5</sup> Lead me in thy truth, and teach me: for thou [art] the God of my salvation; on thee do I wait all the day.
 <sup>6</sup> Remember, O LORD, thy tender mercies and thy lovingkindnesses; for they [have been] ever of old.
-<sup>7</sup> Remember not the sins of my youth, nor my transgressions: according to thy mercy remember thou me for thy goodness ’ sake, O LORD.
+<sup>7</sup> Remember not the sins of my youth, nor my transgressions: according to thy mercy remember thou me for thy goodness’ sake, O LORD.
 <sup>8</sup> Good and upright [is] the LORD: therefore will he teach sinners in the way.
 <sup>9</sup> The meek will he guide in judgment: and the meek will he teach his way.
 <sup>10</sup> All the paths of the LORD [are] mercy and truth unto such as keep his covenant and his testimonies.